3xplo1t3r-team/writeups/README.md

-Collection of write-ups by team TOP
+Collection of write-ups by team TOP - The Ordinary Player